-A contractual partnership in which a firm shares employment obligations with a professional employer organization is referred to as co-employment (PEO).
-This is beneficial to businesses that want to reduce some of the costs and liabilities of being an employer.
+A contractual partnership in which a firm shares employment obligations with a professional employer organization is co-employment (PEO).
+This benefits businesses that want to reduce some of the costs and liabilities of being an employer.
 However, this does not imply that employers relinquish control or ownership of their businesses.

-Businesses can continue to manage their personnel and day-to-day operations while the PEO handles HR-related responsibilities through outsourcing through co-employment.
+Through co-employment, businesses can continue to manage their personnel and day-to-day operations while the PEO handles HR-related responsibilities.
 Regarding workforce management, co-employment and joint employment are not the same.
-Only one person makes labor-related decisions in a co-employment agreement.
-Collaborative work, on the other hand, takes both parties’ input into account when it comes to wages, hours, new hiring, terminations, and so on.
+Only one person makes labour-related decisions in a co-employment agreement.
+On the other hand, collaborative work or joint employment considers both parties’ input regarding wages, hours, new hiring, terminations, and so on.

 Business advantages

 Co-employment arrangements are popular among small and midsized firms for various reasons, including high-quality, cost-effective health insurance.
 PEOs handle enrolment, claims, and other aspects of plan administration and provide coverage.
-Some even offer advantages in addition to health insurance, such as retirement savings plans, education reimbursements, and other perks.
+Some offer advantages besides health insurance, such as retirement savings plans, education reimbursements, and other perks.

 Payroll as a service